Chevrolet Corvette: First generation (C1; 1953–1962)

 A new body was introduced for the 1956 model featuring a revised front end and side coves; the taillamp fins were deleted.
 An optional "Ramjet" fuel injection system was made available midway through the 1957 model year.
-It was one of the first American mass-produced engines in history to reach 1 hp/in3 and Chevrolet's advertising agency used a "one hp per cubic inch" slogan for advertising the 283 hp 283 cuin Small-Block engine.
+It was one of the first American mass-produced engines in history to reach one hp per cubic inch and Chevrolet's advertising agency used a "one hp per cubic inch" slogan for advertising the 283 hp 283 cuin Chevrolet small-block engine.
 Other options included power windows (1956), hydraulically assisted convertible top (1956), heavy-duty brakes and suspension (1957), and four-speed manual transmission (late 1957).
 Delco Radio transistorized signal-seeking "hybrid" car radio, which used both vacuum tubes and transistors in its radio's circuitry (1956 option).

 The 1958 Corvette received a body and interior revisions including a longer front end with quad headlamps, bumper exiting exhaust tips, revised steering wheel, and a dashboard with all gauges mounted directly in front of the driver.
 For 1958 only were 1958 hood louvers and twin trunk spears.
 The 1959–60 model years had few changes except a decreased amount of body chrome and more powerful engine offerings.

 In 1961, the rear of the car was completely redesigned with the addition of a tapered tail with four round lights.
 The light treatment would continue for all following model year Corvettes until 2014.
 In 1962, the Chevrolet 283 cuin Small-Block was enlarged to 327 cuin.
 In standard form it was rated at 250 hp.
 For an additional 12% over list price, the fuel-injected version produced 360 hp, making it the fastest of the C1 generation.
 1962 was also the last year for the wraparound windshield, solid rear axle, and convertible-only body style.
 The trunk lid and exposed headlamps did not reappear for many decades.